Skip site navigation (1)Skip section navigation (2)

 bb.home.vix.com 20

-configuration file values can be set via a command-line option, in
+tion file values can be set via a command-line option, in which case that

 $INCLUDE filename